Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Abstract

 \section{Abstract}

 The optimization of neural networks under weight decay remains poorly understood from a theoretical standpoint.
 While weight decay is standard practice in modern training procedures, most theoretical analyses focus on unregularized settings.
 In this work, we investigate the loss landscape of the $\ell_2$-regularized training loss for two-layer ReLU networks.
-We show that the landscape becomes benign -- i.e., free of spurious local minima -- under large overparametrization, specifically when the network width $m$ satisfies $m \gtrsim \min(n^d, 2^n)$, where $n$ is the number of data points and $d$ the input dimension.
+We show that the landscape becomes favorable -- i.e., spurious local minima represent a negligible fraction of local minima -- under large overparametrization, specifically when the network width $m$ satisfies $m \gtrsim \min(n^d, 2^n)$, where $n$ is the number of data points and $d$ the input dimension.
 More precisely in this regime, almost all constant activation regions contain a global minimum and no spurious local minima.
 We further show that this level of overparametrization is not only sufficient but also necessary via the example of orthogonal data.
 Finally, we demonstrate that such loss landscape results primarily hold relevance in the large initialization regime.
-In contrast, for small initializations -- corresponding to the feature learning regime -- optimization can still converge to spurious local minima, despite the global benignity of the landscape.
+In contrast, for small initializations -- corresponding to the feature learning regime -- optimization can still converge to spurious local minima, despite the favorability of the landscape.